-- Friction – From simple rug burns to motor vehicle accidents, frictions burns can be extremely painful.
+- Friction – From simple rug burns to motor vehicle accidents, friction burns can be extremely painful.
 Friction generates high levels of heat, leading to blistered skin, painful rashes and damaged muscle tissue.
 Friction burns can be especially dangerous because they sometimes occur in the context of other injuries, such as broken bones from a vehicle crash.

 When to Seek Medical Attention:

-If you have suffered a minor burn, it may be possible to treat at home with cool water, cold compresses and over-the-counter pain relievers.
+If you have suffered a minor burn, it may be possible to treat at home with cool water, cold compresses, and over-the-counter pain relievers.
 However, if you have a burn injury that persists without healing or remains very painful, it is best to visit our emergency center.
 Symptoms of a bad burn can include: